-In general, two methods of applying protective coatings have been used, namely, building up a film upon the surface of the paper sheet by dipping it into or spraying upon it a solution of a cellulose ester such as cellulose nitrate or cellulose acetate or by causing a previously formed film to adhere to the paper with or without an adhesive.
-Results obtained by treating paper with solutions of cellulose esters have not generally proved satisfactory, from the standpoint of either
+In general, two methods of applying protective coatings have been used; namely, building up a film upon the surface of the paper sheet by dipping it into or spraying upon it a solution of a cellulose ester such as cellulose nitrate or cellulose acetate, or by causing a previously formed film to adhere to the paper with or without an adhesive.
+Results obtained by treating paper with solutions of cellulose esters have not generally proved satisfactory from the standpoint of either service or economy.

-The application of Japanese tissue, a thin, tough tissue paper of high chemical purity, has been extensively practiced, using a mixture of rice starch and tapioca destrin as an adhesive.
-This material, which may be applied by hand or with the aid of apparatus designed for the purpose by the New York Public Library, increased the strength of newsprint very greatly.
+The application of japanese tissue, a thin, tough paper of high chemical purity, has been extensively practiced, using a mixture of rice starch and tapioca dextrin as an adhesive.
+This material, which may be applied by hand or with the aid of apparatus such as that designed for the purpose by the New York Public Library, increased the strength of newsprint greatly.
 Paper treated in this manner also resisted the effects of the heat test satisfactorily.
-The tissue itself showed practically no change after subjection to the accelerated aging procedure.
-However, this method of treatment was found to be disadvantageous in that the weight of treated paper was almost double the original weight while the bulk was trebled, which is undesirable.
+The tissue itself showed practically no changes after subjection to the accelerated aging procedure.
+However, this method of treatment was found to be disadvantageous in that the weight of the treated paper was almost double the original weight and the bulk was trebled, which is undesirable.
 Moreover, the ease with which the contents of the newspaper were read was considerably diminished because of the semitransparent nature of the tissue paper.

-It was thought that this last difficulty could be removed by substituting transparent viscose cellulose sheets for the Japanese tissue.
-This substitution proved to be unsatisfactory since the cellulose sheeting itself exhibited unsatisfactory permanence qualities as shown by the fact that its alpha cellulose content was found to be only 77.4 percent, and was decreased to 72.6 percent by heating at 100 C for 72 hours.
+It was thought that this last difficulty could be removed by substituting transparent viscose-cellulose sheets, of which Cellophane is an example, for the japanese tissue.
+This substitution proved to be unsatisfactory since the cellulose sheeting itself exhibited unsatisfactory permanence as shown by the fact that its alpha-cellulose content was found to be only 77.4 percent and was decreased to 72.6 percent by heating at 100° C for 72 hours.